 Greater Good is the second book in the Thrawn Ascendancy trilogy by Timothy Zahn.
 It's a fairly unique entry in the greater Star Wars canon in that it exclusively explores Grand Admiral Thrawn's past in the Chiss Ascendancy.
 The Ascendancy exists completely outside the realm of the Republic or Empire.

-Here are the books and comics I'm most looking forward to that come out in July!
+Here are the new graphic novels and comics collections I'm most looking forward to that come out in May!

 You Look Like Death worked really well for me.
 It's an Umbrella Academy spin-off that focuses solely on Klaus and his life away from the rest of the family.

 I'm gonna go ahead and DNF this and feel like I need to give it 1 star as a result.
 It is a TOUGH read.
 The summary describes a series of "terrible events" and that is a HARD undersell.
 This was absolutely brutal.

 I'm sure everyone is ready to turn the page to 2021 for a number of reasons related to how bad 2020 was.
 In addition to hope for a better year, there's a ton of books slated to come out next year that I'm looking forward to!
 I've picked ten of my most anticipated books below.
 I've added the release dates as they are today, but these things can sometimes change or get delayed so here's hoping they all hit the shelves!

 Now that I've already made lists covering my picks for the best books and comics that were released in 2020, I figured I'd put together a list of my favorite reads from the year regardless of release year.
 I decided to exclude things in my other two lists (if only to make it easier to fit more things!).
 Check out my favorite books, comics, and manga reads below.